 According to legend, the ex-Internazionale forward was labelled 'El Jardinero' because he was working as a groundsman at his first club Banfield in 1993 when he was asked to make up the numbers in a practice match and impressed enough to land a contract.
 Alternatively, the epithet stuck after he was photographed sitting on a tractor.
 At Inter, he was also known as 'Poncherello' due to a perceived likeness to a character from 1970s television show CHiPS.

 Fans at his clubs in Portugal admired Quaresma – especially in his younger days – for the way he worked magic on the pitch, naming him in honour of the world's most famous boy wizard.

 The Little Aeroplane

 Vincenzo Montella (ITA)

-Now coach of ACF Fiorentina, Montella earned the nickname L'Areoplanino (the little aeroplane) for the characteristic arms-out celebration which greeted each of the goals the 1.72m-tall striker scored.
+Now coach of AC Milan, Montella invited the nickname 'L'Aeroplanino' (little aeroplane) for the characteristic arms-out celebration that greeted each of the goals the 1.72m striker scored.

 The Little Lawnmower